-HPPSC Shastri final result 2021 declared; here’s direct link
+HPSSC Shastri final result 2021 declared; here’s direct link

 Candidates can download their result from the official website hppsc.hp.gov.in.

-Himachal Pradesh Public Service Commission (HPPSC) has released the final result for the post of Shastri.
-Candidates can download their result from the official website hppsc.hp.gov.in.
+Himachal Pradesh Staff Selection Commission (HPSSC) has released the final result for the post of Shastri.
+Candidates can download their result from the official website hpsssb.hp.gov.in.

 A total of 582 candidates have been shortlisted for the post of Shastri.
 The recruitment drive was being conducted to fill up a total of 603 posts.
 The written objective type screening test was held on December 20, 2020 in which 4817 candidates appeared and 509 candidates remained absent.